jarusll/the-logs/index.md

 When I seperate the code in chunks and prepend the required code for evaluation, the prepended code also shows up in export.
 The prepended code is duplicated so it shows up twice.
 Using the `:noweb strip-export` flag fixes it.
 This is turning out to be real good.

 Nixos would be an overkill for me.
-A nice way to organize my dotfiles(eg GNU Stow) and flatpak would be enough for me.
+Another alternative for me would be managing dotfiles using GNU Stow and flatpak everything (I don't know if it's possible).

 # 2022-05-07
 Org-mode is very good.
 Good as in it can take over my life for documentation, programming and note taking.